viewar/documentation/docs/tutorials/template_tutorials/wallart.md

 title: Wall-ARt
 ---

-[Wall Art Template](https://www.viewar.com/template/wall-art/) is a **product visualisation app** dedicated to 2D objects with of a vertical orientation.
-Following this tutorial you'll learn how to use the demo version and, optionally, create your own from the ViewAR Template.
+[Wall Art Template](https://www.viewar.com/solutions/ar-product-visualization/) is a **product visualisation app** dedicated to 2D objects with of a vertical orientation.
+Following this tutorial you'll learn how to create your own using the ViewAR App Builder.

 ## App Builder

-[ViewAR™ AppBuilder](https://www.viewar.com/app-builder/) is the easiest way to build your augmented reality apps.
+ViewAR™ AppBuilder is the easiest way to build your augmented reality apps.
 It allows developers to build augmented reality and virtual reality apps based on HTML templates.
 It is a modular structure, utilising our almost 10-years-long development experience and lessons learned from over 50 projects.
 Ready-to-use templates allow for the user focus to be shifted to styling and content.
 The System is suitable for professional programmers as well as for beginners.

 ### Prerequisites